IanBrettell/PhD-thesis/book/PhD thesis.md

 \mathrm{Therefore}: \\
 A = 2(r_{MZ} - r_{DZ})
 $$
 Where $A$ = $h^2$ = additive genetic, $C$ = common environmental, and $E$ error or non-shared environmental influences.
+Assuming both MZ and DZ twins share a common environment (which is less likely due to genetic feedback effects) [RESEARCH], when subtracting $r_{DZ}$ from $r_{MZ}$, $C$ disappears, leaving $\tfrac{1}{2}A$.

 A 2015 meta-analysis of human twin studies, including 2,748 twin studies assessing ~18,000 traits and ~14.5M twin pairs, showed that across all traits, the mean heritability is 49% [@poldermanMetaanalysisHeritabilityHuman2015].
-Moreover, in 69% of studies $2r_{DZ} = r_{MZ}$, with is inconsistent with the hypothesis that a substantial part of variation is due to shared environmental or non-additive genetic variation.
-For most of the 1/3 of traits for which an additive model cannot be assumed, $r_{DZ} > \tfrac{1}{2}r_{MZ}$, suggesting that the shared environmental effects are causing the deviation from a simple additive genetic model.
+Moreover, in 69% of studies $2r_{DZ} = r_{MZ}$, which is inconsistent with the hypothesis that a substantial part of variation is due to shared environmental or non-additive genetic variation.
+The authors found that for most of the 1/3 of traits for which an additive model cannot be assumed, $r_{DZ} > \tfrac{1}{2}r_{MZ}$, suggesting that shared environmental effects are causing the deviation from a simple additive genetic model.

-### Studies with model organisms

-* Biological traits are the product of an interaction between an organism’s genes and its environment, often described as the relationship between "nature and nurture".[@plominNatureNurtureGenetic2005]
+* Indeed, @kongNatureNurtureEffects2018 showed that parents' non-transmitted alleles can affect a child through their impacts on the parents and other relatives, a phenomenon the authors call "genetic nurture", comprising 29.9% of the transmitted polygenic score.

+### Animal models

-* It is unfeasible to explore the relationship between genes and environment experimentally in humans due to the insufficient ability to manipulate either set of variables.
-Researchers accordingly resort to using model organisms, with which it is possible to control for both.
+It is unfeasible to explore the relationship between genes and environment experimentally in humans due to the insufficient ability to manipulate either class of variables.
+Since the rediscovery of Mendel's work, researchers have resorted to using model organisms, with which it is possible to control for both.

-* The genetics of model organisms may be controlled to a degree by establishing inbred strains through the repeated mating of siblings over successive generations.
-Eventually, as the individuals within each line inherit the same same haplotype from their related parents, they become almost genetically identical to one another, with the added benefit that their genotypes can be replicated across time in subsequent generations.
+The genetics of model organisms may be controlled to a degree by establishing inbred strains.
+Mendel used self-fertilising plants, which without sexual reproduction are effectively inbred strains.

-* This utility has led to the establishment of "panels" of inbred strains for several model organisms including the thale cress (*Arabidopsis thaliana*),[@bergelsonIdentifyingGenesUnderlying2010] common bean (*Phaseolus vulgaris L*),[@johnsonSegregationPerformanceRecombinant1999] tomato (*Lycopersicon esculentum*),[@saliba-colombaniEfficiencyRFLPRAPD2000] maize (*Zea mays*),[@limamiGeneticPhysiologicalAnalysis2002] nematode (*Caenorhabditis elegans*),[@evansQTLGeneElegans2021] fruit fly (*Drosophila melanogaster*) [@mackayChartingGenotypePhenotype2018], and mouse (*Mus musculus*) [@saulHighDiversityMousePopulations2019].

-Although the mouse is an appropriate model for humans due to their orthologous mammalian organ systems and cell types, inbred strains of this organism descend from individuals that had already been domesticated, and therefore do not represent the genetic variation present in wild populations.
-Furthermore, the large panels of inbred mice such as the Collaborative Cross (**CC**) [@threadgillCollaborativeCrossRecombinant2011], Diversity Outcross (**DO**)[@svensonHighResolutionGeneticMapping2012] and B6-by-D2 (**BXD**)[@peirceNewSetBXD2004] are derived from only a small number of individuals.
-As gene-environment studies seek to ultimately understand their effects on traits "in the wild" (such as with humans), there is accordingly a need for a panel of inbred vertebrates that represents the genetic variation present in natural populations.

-* Mendel used self-feritilising plants, which without sexual reproduction are effectively inbred strains.
 At that time, inbred strains of mammals were unknown.
+But through the repeated mating of siblings over successive generations, as the individuals within each line inherit the same same haplotype from their related parents, they become almost genetically identical to one another, with the added benefit that their genotypes can be replicated across time in subsequent generations.

 * In 1906, an inbreeding experiment involving guinea-pigs was started by George M. Rommel of the Animal Husbandry Division of the United States Department of Agriculture [@eatonQuartercenturyInbreedingGuineapigs1932].
 The experiment was taken over in 1915 by Sewall Wright, who used them to develop his mathematical theory of inbreeding, eventually introducing the inbreeding coefficient $F$ as the correlation between uniting gametes in 1922 [@wrightCoefficientsInbreedingRelationship1922].

-  - The inheritance of coat colour in guinea pigs stubbornly refused to play by Mendelian rules.
+* The inheritance of coat colour in guinea pigs stubbornly refused to play by Mendelian rules.
 It proved virtually impossible to breed an all-white or all-coloured guinea pig, and even the most inbred families (after multiple generations of brother-sister mating) still had pronounced variation.
 This contradicted the prediction of Mendelian genetics that a particular trait should become "fixed" by multiple generations of inbreeding [@pearlBookWhyNew2018].

 * The Harvard undergraduate Clarence Cook Little and his supervisor William Ernest Little collaborated with Abbie Lathrop, a breeder of fancy mice and rats which she marketed to rodent hobbyists and keepers of exotic pets, and later began selling in large numbers to scientific researchers [@steensmaAbbieLathropMouse2010].
 In 1902, Castle bought some of Lathrop's mice for his laboratory [@steensmaAbbieLathropMouse2010].

   - The most frequently used laboratory mouse strain for the past 80 years, C57BL/6J ("Black J"), is derived from one of Lathrop's animals -- mouse number 57 -- bred by Little [@steensmaAbbieLathropMouse2010].

+* The utility of inbred strains eventually led to the establishment of "panels" of inbred strains for several model organisms including the thale cress (*Arabidopsis thaliana*) [@bergelsonIdentifyingGenesUnderlying2010], common bean (*Phaseolus vulgaris L*) [@johnsonSegregationPerformanceRecombinant1999], tomato (*Lycopersicon esculentum*) [@saliba-colombaniEfficiencyRFLPRAPD2000], maize (*Zea mays*) [@limamiGeneticPhysiologicalAnalysis2002], nematode (*Caenorhabditis elegans*) [@evansQTLGeneElegans2021], fruit fly (*Drosophila melanogaster*) [@mackayChartingGenotypePhenotype2018], and mouse (*Mus musculus*) [@saulHighDiversityMousePopulations2019].

+Although the mouse is an appropriate model for humans due to their orthologous mammalian organ systems and cell types, inbred strains of this organism descend from individuals that had already been domesticated, and therefore do not represent the genetic variation present in wild populations.
+Furthermore, the large panels of inbred mice such as the Collaborative Cross (**CC**) [@threadgillCollaborativeCrossRecombinant2011], Diversity Outcross (**DO**)[@svensonHighResolutionGeneticMapping2012] and B6-by-D2 (**BXD**)[@peirceNewSetBXD2004] are derived from only a small number of individuals.
+As gene-environment studies seek to ultimately understand their effects on traits "in the wild" (such as with humans), there is accordingly a need for a panel of inbred vertebrates that represents the genetic variation present in natural populations.

+### The Medaka Inbred Kiyosu-Karlsruhe (MIKK) panel

+The medaka fish (*Oryzias latipes*) has been studied as a model organism in Japan for over a century [@wittbrodtMedakaModelOrganism2002], and is gaining recognition elsewhere as a powerful genetic model for vertebrates [@spivakovGenomicPhenotypicCharacterization2014].
+In addition to possessing a number of desirable traits that are characteristic of model organisms (including their small-size, short reproduction time, and high fertility), medaka are also – uniquely among vertebrates – resilient to inbreeding from the wild.

+Since 2010, the Birney Group at EMBL-EBI, in collaboration with the Wittbrodt Group at COS, University of Heidelberg and the Loosli Group at the Karlsruhe Institute of Technology (KIT), have been working to establish the world’s first panel of vertebrate inbred strains – now known as the Medaka Inbred Kiyosu-Karlsruhe Panel (**MIKK panel**).
+The MIKK Panel was bred from a wild population caught near Kiyosu in Southern Japan, and now comprises 80 inbred, near-isogenic "lines" [@fitzgeraldMedakaInbredKiyosuKarlsruhe2022].

+The MIKK Panel was created to map genetic variants associated with quantitative traits at a high resolution, and to explore the interactions between those variants and any environmental variables of interest.
+The purpose of the companion papers @fitzgeraldMedakaInbredKiyosuKarlsruhe2022 and @legerGenomicVariationsEpigenomic2022 was to introduce the MIKK panel to the scientific community, and describe the genetic characteristics of the MIKK panel that would make it a useful resource for other researchers who wish to explore the genetics of quantitative traits in vertebrates.
+My contributions to these papers involved visualising the inbreeding trajectory of the panel (Chapter \@ref(inbreeding-sec)), exploring the evolutionary history of the MIKK panel's founding population (Chapter \@ref(introgression-sec)), measuring the levels of homozygosity across the panel (Chapter \@ref(nuc-div)), assessing its allele-frequency distribution and rate of linkage disequilibrium (LD) decay (Chapter \@ref(ld-decay-sec)), and characterising the structural variants present in a smaller sample of lines using Oxford Nanopore long-read sequencing data (Chapter \@ref(mikksv-sec)).

+The fundamental utility of the MIKK panel arises from:

+  a. its representation of the genetic variation that exists in a wild population.

+  a. the ability to replicate individuals with near-identical genotypes, allowing one to modify environmental variables to determine the strength of those environmental effects.

+  a. the presence of numerous inbred lines that can by placed in the same environment, allowing one to infer the strength of the genetic effect

+  a. the enrichment of rare variants, which are likely to have a larger effect size [@parkDistributionAlleleFrequencies2011; @theuk10kconsortiumUK10KProjectIdentifies2015], and are therefore more more likely to be discovered.

+### The F2 cross

 The F2 cross is a traditional method for mapping genetic variants associated with traits of interest.
 A schema for the method is presented in **Figure \@ref(fig:F2-cross-schema)**.
 In essence, it involves starting with two inbred strains that diverge for the trait of interest (the 'parental strains', or F0 generation F0).
 One then crosses the parental strains to create a generation of F1 hybrid individuals who each possess, for every pair of their chromosomes, one chromosome from each of their parents.
 The individuals in this F1 generation are genetically identical to their parents with respect to their germ line.
 Finally, one inter-crosses the F1 generation to create a set of F2 individuals that share unique combinations of the original F0 strains' genotypes, and tend to display values for the trait of interest that span across the spectrum between the extreme values of their parents.